biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 <strong>Example 2:</strong> The age of a first year MS Bioengineering student and his/her grade in Applied Linear Algebra course are two random variables.
 The age of the student does not affect his/her grade in the course.
 Thus, these two random variables are independent.
 Similarly, the gender of the student and his/her grade in the course are independent.

-<strong>Example 3:</strong> A perosn's age and his/her blood group can be safely assumed to be independent random variables, i.e.
+<strong>Example 3:</strong> A person's age and his/her blood group can be safely assumed to be independent random variables, i.e.
 $$p(\text{Age} \vert \text{Blood Type}) = p(\text{Age}), \\,\\, \forall \text{Age}, \\,\text{Blood Type}$$
 The following is the demonstration of this from a real dataset from <a href="https://www.kaggle.com/datasets/prasad22/healthcare-dataset/versions/1?resource=download#">Kaggle</a> with data from 10000 subjects.
 The following plot shows the conditional probability distribution of the age of the subjects given their blood type, along with the marginal probability distribution of the age.
 We see that these distributions look essentially the same; they will never be exactly equal because of sampling noise.
 A $\chi^2$ test of independence on the data shows that the two random variables are independent.
 <!-- Image from the analysis folder with center alignment -->
 <img src="{{ '/assets/images/2025-03-31/age-bloodtype.svg' | url }}" alt="Independence" class="example-image" width="400" style="display: block; margin: 0 auto;">

 <strong>Example 4:</strong>Two Gaussian random variables $X$ and $Y$ are independent if and only if their joint distribution is given by the product of their marginals.
-If we randomly sample $X$ and $Y$ from a joint Gaussian distribution, we get a scatter plot as the following left plot, where there is appear to be no trend or correlation between the two random variables.
+If we randomly sample $X$ and $Y$ from a joint Gaussian distribution, we get a scatter plot as the following left plot, where there appear to be no trend or correlation between the two random variables.
 <!-- Image from the analysis folder with center alignment -->
 <img src="{{ '/assets/images/2025-03-31/gaussrandvar.svg' | url }}" alt="Independence" class="example-image" width="500" style="display: block; margin: 0 auto;">

 On the other hand, the scatter plot on the right shows a case where the two random variables are dependent.
-Can you explain why these using the basic definition of independence?
+Can you explain why using the basic definition of independence?

 </div>